 If you have a cataract, that doesn't always mean you need surgery.
 You may not even notice any change in your vision.
 Some people who have this condition see just fine if they wear prescription glasses, use a magnifying lens, or rely on brighter lighting.

 But as cataracts grow, they can cause more symptoms.
 You could have dim or blurred vision.
 You may also have double vision when you look at things through the eye with the cataract.
 These problems can make it hard to read, work on a computer, and do anything else that calls for clear eyesight.

 You may have poor night vision and find it harder to drive when it's dark.
 You may be sensitive to glare from headlights.
 People with advanced cataracts can even fail the vision part of a driver's test.

 Cataracts can make you more sensitive to glare from the sun.
 You might see a halo around bright lights.
 This can keep you from being outdoors as much as you'd like.
 It also makes it harder to play some sports, such as skiing or golf.

 If you have any of these symptoms, surgery could help.

 Sometimes you might need to get surgery even if your cataract doesn't bother you.
 Your doctor may suggest it if the cataract is large enough to crowd the inside of the eye, which can lead to increasing pressure in the eye.

 How Do I Prepare For Cataract Surgery?

 They'll probably tell you not to eat or drink anything for 12 hours before the surgery.

 The surgery usually takes well under an hour.
 Your surgeon will make a tiny cut in the front of your eye, sometimes with the help of a laser.
-Through this, she'll put in a small tool to break up the cataract and gently suction it out.
+Through this, they'll put in a small tool to break up the cataract and gently suction it out.

-Next, she'll put in the new lens, which is made of plastic, silicone, or acrylic, and close the cut.
+Next, they'll put in the new lens, which is made of plastic, silicone, or acrylic, and close the cut.

 What Are the Side Effects?